Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Internal kink mode simulation

-In section \ref{sec:MHD_eqns}, we have discussed the physical effect of compressional magnetic perturbation $\delta B_\parallel$ in the ideal MHD dispersion relation.
-In the simulation, significant effects from $\delta B_\parallel$ is also observed. $\delta B_\parallel$ appears in the equations of motion, the expressions of adiabatic pressures, and the explicitly in the continuity equation.
-The simulations show that the explicit $\delta B_\parallel$ terms in continuity equation change the growth rate from $4.2\times 10^{4} \text{s}^{-1}$ to 0 (full stabilization).
-The $\delta B_\parallel$ effect in other terms is almost negligible.
-On the other hand, The ratio of $\delta B_\parallel$ to $\delta B_\perp$ is significant, as shown in Figure 4.
+In Section \ref{sec:MHD_eqns}, we have discussed the physical effect of compressional magnetic perturbation $\delta B_\parallel$ in the ideal MHD dispersion relation.
+In the simulation, significant effects from $\delta B_\parallel$ are also observed. $\delta B_\parallel$ appears in the equations of motion, the expressions of adiabatic pressures, and explicitly in the continuity equation.
+The simulations show that removing explicit $\delta B_\parallel$ terms in the continuity equation changes the growth rate from $4.2\times 10^{4} \text{s}^{-1}$ to 0 (full stabilization). {While the $\delta B_\parallel$ effect in the equation of motion and the expression of adiabatic pressure is negligible}.
+On the other hand, the ratio of $\delta B_\parallel$ to $\delta B_\perp$ is significant, as shown in Figure \ref{dbperp}.
 For the kink eigenmode structure, $\delta B_\parallel/\delta B_\perp$ can be as large as 0.35, which also indicates that $\delta B_\parallel$ can not be simply neglected.